logicalclocks/hops-docs/docs/configuration/hopsfs.rst

 NameNode Cache
 --------------

+NameNode cache configuration parameters are defined in ``hdfs-site.xml`` file.
 NameNode cache configuration parameters are

 * **dfs.resolvingcache.enabled**: (true/false)
   Enable/Disables the cache for the NameNode.